CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 ----------------

 To demonstrate the formulations machinery, we consider a toy problem -- margaritas!
-We scour our pantry and gather some ingredients, laid out in the table below.
+We scour our pantry and gather some materials, laid out in the table below.
-These are known as "atomic" ingredients because for our purposes they are not broken into more fundamental ingredients.
+These are known as "atomic" materials because for our purposes they are not broken into more fundamental materials.
-Several ingredients have labels, which helps the Citrine Platform understand the relationships between ingredients.
+Several materials have labels, which helps the Citrine Platform understand the relationships between materials.
-We have also measured the sugar fraction for some of the ingredients, and we know the price per kilogram of each ingredient.
+We have also measured the sugar fraction for some of the materials, and we know the price per kilogram of each material.

-.. note:: An ingredient can have different labels when used in different mixtures.
+.. note:: An ingredient (a material used in a process) can have different labels when used in different mixtures.
     But to keep this example simple, we assume that a given ingredient always has all of the labels below whenever it is used.

-.. list-table:: Atomic Ingredients Data
+.. list-table:: Atomic Materials Data
    :widths: 25 25 25 25
    :header-rows: 1